Maria-Nino/Python-Instacart-Analysis/README.md

 habits?
 # Data
 This project uses a number of open-source data sets from Instacart.
 There is also a customer data set (created and included for the purpose of this project).
 While each data set contains a different kind of information, they all include some kind of common identifier.
+# Tools
+The following python libraries were used for this project:

+  Pandas: for data analization

+  Seaborn: for data visualization

+  Matplotlib: for data visualization

+  Numpy: for mathematical equations

+  SciPy: for mathematical equations
+  # Folders
+The project files are divided into different folders

+Project Management: project brief.

+Scripts: the notebooks containing the coding for the project.

+Analysis: the visualizations made throughtout the project.

+Sent to Client: the final report presented in excel.